Zodiac1978/meetup/README.md

 # Meetup
 ===

-Meetup is a mobile-first [WordPress](http://wordpress.org/) theme with a focus on meetups and community-related blogging.
+Meetup is a mobile-first [WordPress](http://wordpress.org/) theme with a focus on meetups and community-related blogging and meetups.

 * Responsive, mobile-first design.
 * Post formats for comprehensive blogging: Aside, Gallery, Image, Link, Quote, Video.